huggingface/olm-datasets/pipeline_scripts/wikipedia/README.md

-Per the repository [here](https://huggingface.co/datasets/wikipedia), all you need is this Python code:
+Per the repository [here](https://huggingface.co/datasets/Tristan/wikipedia), all you need is this Python code:

 ```
 from datasets import load_dataset

-ds = load_dataset("wikipedia", language="en", date="20220920", save_infos=True, beam_runner="DirectRunner")
+ds = load_dataset("wikipedia", language="en", date="20220920")

 ds.save_to_disk("wikipedia_en_20220920")
 ````

+The code pulls the Wikipedia snapshot for the given date and language and does all the processing required to turn it into a clean pretraining dataset.

-You can get the names for the latest wikipedia snapshots here: [https://dumps.wikimedia.org/enwiki/](https://dumps.wikimedia.org/enwiki/).
+You can get the dates for the latest wikipedia snapshots here: [https://dumps.wikimedia.org/enwiki/](https://dumps.wikimedia.org/enwiki/).

-Unlike the Common Crawl code, this Wikipedia code is unfortunately not written for multiple CPUs.
-It will likely take a bit over 30 hours :(.
-Also you need to make sure you have enough RAM.
-We needed 100's of gigabytes of RAM.
+It should take a bit under an hour on a GCP `n1-standard-96`.